Spatially parallel decoding for multi-qubit lattice surgery: Logical error rates

 \subsection{Generalizing to 2D configurations}

-\hlc[pink]{As mentioned in }\Cref{subsec:staggered_squares}, \hlc[pink]{some lattice surgery operations involve thicker merged patches.
+\hlc[pink]{As mentioned in }\Cref{subsec:staggered_squares}, \hlc[pink]{some lattice surgery operations involve wider merged patches.
 This section investigates whether the window configuration in Figure 6 works on these patches, and the buffer width requirement for decoding on these patches.}

-\hlc[pink]{We imagine a setting where two vertically-stacked square patches, each with the same size as a commit region in Figure 6, are first deformed into rectangles with longer horizontal edges, so that they can perform $Y\otimes Y$ logical measurement}~\cite{litinski2018lattice,chamberland2022circuit}. \hlc[pink]{Then the top and bottom rectangles are merged.
-We perform simulations with the 2 settings shown in Figure 13, where the underlying patch is at the top right and top left corners of the windows in Figure 6, respectively.
-For baseline we take the LER of the two isolated patches, either before all the logical operations (when they are squares), or right before the merge (when they are longer rectangles).}
+We perform simulations with the 2 settings shown in Figure 13, where we allocate an underlying patch in different regions of Figure 6, and perform decoding with the given window configurations.
+In practice, such a large patch could be the result of a merge: we start with two vertically-stacked square patches, each with the same size as a commit region in Figure 6.
+They are first deformed into rectangles with longer horizontal edges, so that they can perform $Y\otimes Y$ logical measurement~\cite{litinski2018lattice,chamberland2022circuit}.
+Then the top and bottom rectangles are merged.
+This example scenario motivates our choices of baselines: the total LERs of the two isolated patches, either before all the logical operations (when they are squares), or right before the merge (when they are longer rectangles).

 \hlc[pink]{The simulation results in Figure 14 shows that, in this setting, the LER of parallel windows is suppressed exponentially with $w$, and is below the baseline before $w$ is grown to more than half the commit region width.
 Compared to the linear case presented earlier, the parallel windows can be seen to make use of the extra distance present during this logical operation --- the buffers extend in both directions rather than one direction.
-The difference between Figure 14a and b is due to the order that the windows act.
+The difference between Figures 14a and b is due to the order in which the windows act.
 In (a), the case with vertical logical operator has higher errors because the intersection of the merged patch and the commit regions of o2 and b3 have short horizontal edges, and o2 and b3 are scheduled before their neighbor g2.
 This does not apply to (b) because in the lower row of (b), the middle window acts first.}